farrellw/calendar-app/README.md

 Build in good, object oriented code.
 As a stretch, implement Angular 2.

 Let's get after it.
+Calendar is hosted at: http://calendar-application-challenge.herokuapp.com/index.html

 Tech Used:
 JavaScript.
 Object-Oriented-Design.
 JQuery for selecting elements on the page.
-Angular 2.